Bo-dot/odin-recipes/README.md

 # odin-recipes

-This is a project created to practice basic html skills such us: writing the boilerplate, creating link and list, using git
+This is a project created to practice basic html skills such as: writing the boilerplate, creating link and list, using git